matthew-brett/learn-pages/week3_session2.md

 ## Recording

-We will link to the recording here, after the Friday session.
+Here is the recording for the [Friday session](https://bham-ac-uk.zoom.us/rec/share/4LKQTdYadCGgvbN8fhlifNFXoGNvqN7ab4aGn-PWL_kbQgb6-wMMJDfggfWOppx4.bLGpzG-FIFafYZVC)

 ## Schedule and plan